nens/nens-dependency-loader/README.md

 `nens_dependency_loader.<version>.zip` is created.
 Github actions is configured to also create this zip and upload it to https://plugins.lizard.net/ when a new tag is created, using the `upload-artifact.sh` script.

+## Common problems

+* **Missing dependencies:** when the version of the wheel in `external_depencies` does not match the version in `dependencies.py` this results in a missing dependency.
+Currently this is not handled automatically.
+The easiest way to fix this is to clean the `external_dependencies` folder by running `git clean -xdf`.